GENERAL THINGS TO KNOW ABOUT PIANO ENSEMBLE CLASSES

-Unlike the past several years where all piano quartets performed one after each other regardless of begin in different classes, piano quartets classes will now run like all other classes.
-The recipients of the Diary Queen Award, the Second Top and the Top Quartet (recipient of the Ursula Yundt Memorial Trophy) will be announced at the end of the evening, and awards will be given out at the Finale Concert.
+Unlike the past several years where all piano quartets performed one after each other regardless of being in different classes, piano quartets will now run like all other classes.
+The recipients of the Dairy Queen Award, the Second Top and the Top Quartet (recipient of the Ursula Yundt Memorial Trophy) will be announced at the end of the evening, and awards will be given out at the Finale Concert.

 When you register for a class, you will be asked to declare the ensemble’s average age (their age is calculated according to how old they were on December 31st of the year prior to the festival year).
 After registration closes, the festival schedule’s construction begins.
 Schedule protocol is that no class will exceed eight participants or ninety minutes in length.
 In situations where there are more than eight participants registered for a class or a class exceeds ninety minutes in length, participants will be separated according to their age group and then sorted randomly into classes of eight or fewer participants.

 PRICE OF CLASSES

 - Registration is open annually from December 1 until January 22, with late registration ending on January 31